dblock/code.dblock.org/_posts/2010/2010-03-26-jna-acquirecredentialshandle-initializesecuritycontext-and-acceptsecuritycontext-establishing-an-authenticated-connection.markdown

 comments: true
 dblog_post_id: 91
 ---
-I’ve been working on porting [WAFFLE](https://github.com/dblock/waffle) to Java/ [JNA](https://github.com/twall/jna/).
+I've been working on porting [WAFFLE](https://github.com/dblock/waffle) to Java/ [JNA](https://github.com/twall/jna/).
 As usual I have modest and practical goals with that project: to provide a working example for everything InitializeSecurityContext and AcceptSecurityContext and to replace the .NET -> COM -> Java bridge for [our application](https://web.archive.org/web/20131111165225/https://www.appsecinc.com/products/dbprotect/).
 So lets get started.

 #### The Problem

-You’ve got a client and a server.
+You've got a client and a server.
 For example, a browser and a web server.
 Both are joined to the same Active Directory domain.
-When you navigate to the website on your web server you don’t get prompted for credentials.
+When you navigate to the website on your web server you don't get prompted for credentials.
 How can this happen?

 #### SSPI